Strongest woman in the world of all time – Garage Gym Builder

-To achieve this record, she tossed a 27 pound beer keg over a bar that was set at a height of 11 feet, four inches.
+To achieve this record, she tossed a 27-pound beer keg over a bar that was set at the height of 11 feet, four inches.

 Watch her do it here.

 Becca Swanson is an American powerlifter who was born in Nebraska in 1973.
 She began competing in powerlifting competition in 2002.
-She is the only woman to squat in excess of 800 pounds.
+She is the only woman to squat more than 800 pounds.
 She has also squatted four times her body weight.